 The school campus in Forest City will offer a diverse array of facilities to support academic, athletic and artistic pursuits.
 Graduates of will join a worldwide network of more than 6,000 Shattuck-St. Mary’s alumni.

-All divisions except Early Childhood (Fall 2019) are slated to begin in Fall 2018.
+All divisions including boarding facilities (from grade 6 to 10) are slated to begin in Fall 2018.

 The Lower School will employ an integrated, Montessori-inspired approach to Language Arts, Mathematics, Social Studies, Science, Health, Computer Science, World Languages, Arts, and Music.
 Students will be introduced to a comprehensive writing program integrating reading and writing from the early grades.